apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - is a layer above pod. managed by kube-controller
 - In replicaset yaml file, first metadata is assigned to our replicaset, second metadata is assigned to our pods.
 - You can't assign replicaset's pod's a name.
+- When you use ` $ kubectl create -f relicaset.yml ` you cannot change number of replicas and then ` $ kubectl apply -f relicaset.yml ` You have to ` $ kubectl replace -f relicaset.yml `
 ```
 apiVersion: apps/v1
 kind: ReplicaSet